archivesunleashed/archivesunleashed.org/content/aut/lesson.md

 ![text size](/images/gephi-7.png)

 Some of the labels now overlap, so let's run another simple "layout."
-This time, we select "Label Adjust" and press play.
+This time, we select "Label Adjust" and press run.

 ![label adjust](/images/gephi-8.png)